 The bark of burning bush is silvery gray and smooth with white lenticels.
-Its elliptical, glossy leaves are 2 to 3 inches long with serrated edges and it has a solitary, white, flower with 4 petals in June.
+Its elliptical, glossy leaves are 2 to 3 inches long with serrated edges.
+In June it has a solitary, white flower with 4 petals.
+Its "corky" four sided wings on the terminal branches make it easy to spot.